ruinan-zhao/ruinan-zhao.github.io/index.md

 Welcome!

-I am a PhD Candidate in Economics at the University of California, Riverside.
+I am a Ph.D.
+Candidate in Economics at the University of California, Riverside.

 My research interests include labor economics, economics of education, applied microeconomics, and public policy.